rileygramlich/checkers/README.md

 * Moderate trash talking acceptable

 ## Next Steps: Planned future enhancements:
-* Add animations for when making the move
+* Add animations for when making a move
 * Add sound effects for capturing a piece, winning the game, or obtaining a king
 * Add in move history table
 * Add computer player logic for single player option